cjdev/dual-control-rpm/README.md

 ## Ansible + Vagrant Setup

-If you have ansible and vagrant available, `vagrant up` should setup a virtual machine configured for dual control authentication.
-Just sudo as eng1 (password the same as the username) and then try to sudo from the eng1 account.
-Log in as the eng2 user to obtain a dual control token.
+If you have ansible and vagrant available, the following steps will setup a working installation of the pam module.

 - In one terminal:
   - `vagrant up`
   - `ssh -p 2222 eng2@localhost` password: eng2
   - `dual_control` to create a token
 - In another terminal:
   - `ssh -p 2222 eng1@localhost` password: eng1
   - `sudo bash` password: eng1
   - When prompted enter `eng2:<dual control token from above>`
   - When prompted enter reason for superuser access

 ## Manual Setup